 it just happened - evolution was described by the 2nd law of thermodynamics

-natural selection - the long necked giraffe wasn't designed rather the short necked giraffes died out
+natural selection - long necked giraffes weren't designed rather short necked giraffes died out

-copy vary select mechanism - describes a natural process, nothing supernatural
+copy/vary/select mechanism - described a natural process, nothing supernatural

-genetic mechanisms - explained the process not the immensely complex physiology & embryology
+genetic mechanisms - explained the process but not the immensely complex physiology & embryology of Complex Adaptive Systems

-sex & brains generate diversity - the peacock's tail was explained by the peahen's behaviour
+sex & brains - generated diversity, the peacock's tail was explained by the peahen's behaviour